JWock82/Pynite/docs/source/pushover.rst

 ====================================
 The load step used for nonlinear analysis is critical.
 Too large of a load step may lead to multiple plastic mechanisms forming at once, and/or innacurate estimations of plastic stiffness reductions.
 Too small of a load step will lead to excessive solve time.
 Generally applying the load 10-20% at a time will be sufficient, but the user is advised to verify that a smaller load step does not lead to significant changes in results.

+It is also good practice to define a control displacement limit at a node and stop the pushover once that displacement is reached.
+This provides a practical guard against runaway post-mechanism response after a collapse mechanism has formed.

+You can also define custom traces that are evaluated after each accepted pushover step.
+This is useful for tracking a member result, a nodal displacement, or any other derived quantity through the analysis.

 Creating a Pushover Load Combination & Viewing Results
 ======================================================